webiny/docs.webiny.com/docs/developer-tutorials/cms-element-overview.md

 So far, the only 3 elements that have drop zones are `block`, `row` and `column`.
-If you are interested in how they work, please refer to the corresponding plugins on Github in the [element plugins folder](https://github.com/Webiny/webiny-js/tree/master/packages/webiny-app-cms/src/editor/plugins/elements).
+If you are interested in how they work, please refer to the corresponding plugins on GitHub in the [element plugins folder](https://github.com/Webiny/webiny-js/tree/master/packages/webiny-app-cms/src/editor/plugins/elements).